Dhahran School

 The Dhahran School is an international school owned and operated by the Saudi Aramco Schools district.
 It is part of the Saudi Aramco Expatriate Schools District.
-Dhahran School is exclusively used by children of Saudi Aramco employees and serves children from kindergarten through grade nine.
+Dhahran School is exclusively used by children of Saudi Aramco employees and serves children from kindergarten through grade eight.
 Dhahran School is free of charge for all children of Saudi Aramco employees.
 The Dhahran School is located inside the Saudi Aramco Residential Camp in Dhahran, operated by Saudi Aramco, within the Eastern Province of Saudi Arabia.
-The school is divided into the Dhahran Hills School and the Dhahran Middle School, where the Dhahran Hills School serves children from kindergarten through grade four and the Dhahran Middle School teaches students between the grades five and nine.
+The school is divided into the Dhahran Hills School and the Dhahran Middle School, where the Dhahran Hills School serves children from kindergarten through grade four and the Dhahran Middle School teaches students between the grades five and eight.
 The mascot of the Dhahran Hills School is the Arabian horse, while the mascot of the Dhahran Middle School is the wildcat.
 There is also a Dhahran High School that is in Saudi Arabia, but it is not in the school district.